v-exec/Wite/README.md

 # Wite

-_Wite_ is a proof of concept customizeable modular interface, made to provide an environment where a selection of APIs can collectively display data in an aesthetically consistent interface, and provide users with a single location that acts as a hub for various media sites.
+_Wite_ is a proof of concept customizeable modular interface, made to provide an environment where a selection of APIs can collectively display data in an aesthetically consistent and customizeable interface, as well as provide users with a single location that acts as a hub for various media sites.

 [Demo available here.](https://v-exec.github.io/Wite/)